 Leaf spray applications are more effective and better results with regular feedings.
 If there is an irrigation system, dilute only by 50-75% because of the frequent watering.

-This fertilizer contains Iron – 5.0%, and Sulfur – 3.40%.
+This Southern AG fertilizer contains Iron – 5.0%, and Sulfur – 3.40%.
 St Augustine grass is high, with leaves turn to yellow when nitrogen is low.
-The other cause of the yellowing colour of leaves and smear colour leaves is Iron deficiency.
+The other cause of the yellowing color of leaves and smear color leaves is Iron deficiency.
 Usually, high alkaline soil is the cause of Iron deficiency in St. Augustine grass lawns.

 This fertilizer would be a perfect choice when you know that your St. Augustine grass lawn has an Iron deficiency.
 It will provide the St Augustine grass lawn with enough and sufficient Iron to aid the lawn to turn yellow into rich green.